mklrlnd424/tags/prework-session-1.md

 - What code saves a tag to the database?
 What would straight SQL look like (i.e., no ORM)?
 - Can you think of any structural improvements that could be made to this view?

+Now that's done; we can proceed with [Session 1](session-1-handout).
+The git skills we'll pick up are summarized in the [Syllabus](syllabus-session-1).

+## Bonus prework - explore some [Unix/Shell Concepts](unix-shell-concepts)
+I'll cover these *very* briefly in class, but please, feel free to google around on your own.